The Future of Women in the MENA Region, a Tunisian and Egyptian Perspective

 By Laura Rostad, Middle East Program

-Lilia Labidi // Global FellowVisiting Research Professor, Middle East Institute, National University of Singapore; Former Minister of Women’s Affairs in the Provisional Government of Tunisia
+Lilia Labidi // FellowVisiting Research Professor, Middle East Institute, National University of Singapore; Former Minister for Women’s Affairs (January to December 2011), Government of Tunisia